Top 5 Things a Lash Artist Should Have

 CONSENT / WAIVER FORMS

 Along with a consent / waiver, insurance is must.
-In the event something unexpected does happen, having insurance coverage can help protect you from being sued personally.
+In the event something unexpected happens, having insurance coverage can help protect you from being sued personally.
 Insurance companies have tons of experience dealing with claims and situations in our industry that may or may not be your fault.
 It doesn't have to be overly complicated either.
 I love Beauty Bodywork Insurance for those starting out because it's super reasonable in price, covers lash artists in most states and it has high coverage limits.

 Online booking is something I wish I would have gotten years sooner.
-Before online booking, I was managing calls and text messages between Clients.
+Before online booking, I was managing calls and text messages between clients and I hated it.
 I'm one that prefers to focus on my craft and what I'm really good at.
 So spending 10 minutes on a call with someone and trying to find a slot that worked best for them while they were looking through their calendar was an administrative task I didn't find enjoyable.
 People like convenience.
 While there are some that aren't internet savvy, the majority of my Clients (who are mature in age) prefer being able to see my calendar and book appointments at their convenience.
 Again, this doesn't have to be pricey.
 There are a lot of services out there you can find by doing a simple google search but Acuity Scheduling has been my favorite.
-Their reasonable in price and have a lot of features I really like.
+They're reasonable in price and have a lot of features I really like.

 Is there anything else you think is a must have for eyelash artists around the world?
 Please share in the comments.
 I'd love to hear from you!